-Public Hearings - when vote required
+Public Hearings-When vote required

-The RPC/TPC board and any other governing body required by law to establish quorum shall schedule and hold public hearings on all matters requiring an official vote on policy or implementation.
+The RPC/TPC Board and any other governing body required by law to establish a quorum shall schedule and hold public hearings on Fliers all matters requiring an official vote on policy or implementation.
 Public hearings are meetings where the public is invited to provide on-the-record comments and testimony on an issue.
 Participants may also submit written comments as part of the public hearing process.
-This includes but not exclusive the RPC/TPC board meetings held monthly on the 2nd Tuesday.
+This includes but is not exclusive to the RPC/TPC board meetings held monthly on the 2nd Tuesday.

-Public hearing notices must be posted a minimum of seven (7) days before a meeting via website and newspaper.
+Public hearing notices must be posted a minimum of seven (7) tained. days before a meeting via website and newspaper.
 Meeting agendas, minutes, and other documents must also be posted concurrently.